maintenance-guidelines-for-organization/guide/README.md

 Maintainer can add new members to the project liberally.

-If you identify someone who is interested in the project, seems trustworthy, and agrees to the [[CODE_OF_CONDUCT_LINK]], you can follow the steps below.
+If you identify someone who is interested in the project, seems trustworthy, and agrees to the [Code of Conduct][CODE_OF_CONDUCT_LINK], you can follow the steps below.

 ### GitHub